-The Bank has issued a financial commitments to Planning and survey department amounting to AED 181.5 million Dirhams against sale of properties held for sale, under development till the completion of this projects.(2010 : AED 181.5 million).
+The Bank has issued a financial commitment to the Planning and Survey Department of UAE/Sharjah amounting to AED 147.1 million Dirhams against sale of properties held for sale, under development till the completion of this projects.
+(2012: AED 181.5 million).

-In addition a financial commitments of AED 80.0 million issued to Abu Dhabi securities market against conducting brokerage operations for Sharjah Islamic financial services-one of the Group's subsidiary(2010 : AED 530.0 million).
+In addition a financial commitments of AED 80.0 Million which comprises of AED 20.0 million issued to Abu Dhabi securities exchange, AED 30.0 million to Dubai Financial Market and AED 30.0 million to UAE Central Bank against conducting brokerage operations for Sharjah Islamic Financial Services (2012 : AED 80.0 million).

-34. Related parties:
+33. Related parties: